-Hong Kong protesters call for inquiry into police tactics
+Hong Kong protesters continue past march’s end point

 Hong Kong’s leader, Carrie Lam, has declared the bill dead, but protesters are dissatisfied with her refusal to formally withdraw the bill.
 Some are also calling for her to resign amid growing concerns about the steady erosion of civil rights in city.

-A former British colony, Hong Kong is a Chinese territory that has been promised certain democratic freedoms under the framework of “one country, two systems.”
+A former British colony, Hong Kong was handed back to China in 1997, and was promised certain democratic freedoms under the framework of “one country, two systems.”
 Fueled by anger at Lam and an enduring distrust of the Communist Party-ruled central government in Beijing, the demonstrations have ballooned into calls for electoral reform and an investigation into alleged police brutality.

+Walking in sweltering heat, protesters dressed in black kicked off Sunday’s march from a public park, carrying a large banner that read “Independent Inquiry for Rule of Law.”

 “Free Hong Kong!
-Democracy now!” the protesters chanted on Sunday, forming a dense procession through Hong Kong’s Wan Chai district as they were joined by others who had been waiting in side streets.
+Democracy now!” the protesters chanted, forming a dense procession through Hong Kong’s Wan Chai district as they were joined by others who had been waiting in side streets.

+“I think the government has never responded to our demands,” said Karen Yu, a 52-year-old Hong Kong resident who has attended four protests since last month.
+“No matter how much the government can do, at least it should come out and respond to us directly.”

+Marchers ignored orders from police to finish off the procession on a road in Wan Chai, according to police and the Civil Human Rights Front, the march’s organizers.

 Protesters repeated the five points of their “manifesto,” which was first introduced when a small group of them stormed the legislature earlier this month.
-The protesters’ main demands include universal suffrage — direct voting rights for all Hong Kong residents — as well as dropping charges against anti-extradition protesters, withdrawing the characterization of a clash between police and protesters as a “riot” and dissolving the Legislative Council.
+Their main demands include universal suffrage — direct voting rights for all Hong Kong residents — as well as dropping charges against anti-extradition protesters, withdrawing the characterization of a clash between police and protesters as a “riot” and dissolving the Legislative Council.

 Protesters read the demands aloud in both English and Cantonese in videos released Saturday.